-What impact will the proposal have on? lmp Impact Certainty Recommendation (to Acce Access to healthy food - N/A ? !
-Description of impact minimise or maximise impact) of affo tating local access to a supply ordable, healthy food such as ents, community farms/cafes armers markets. $\boxtimes$ The Site is sustainably located to the district centre which has a range of shops catering to local residents.
-This site is located in a sustainable location close to a range of shops catering to local residents with access to large and re amoro manoro.
-Within a 4km radius of the Site there is: • Asda (3-minute drive) supermarkets which provide access to affordable and healthy food.
+What impact will the proposal have on? lmp act Certainty Recommendation (to Acce Access to healthy food - N/A ? !
+Description of impact minimise or maximise impact) of affo itating local access to a supply ordable, healthy food such as nents, community farms/cafes armers markets. \boxtimes The Site is sustainably located to the district centre which has a range of shops catering to local residents.
+This site is located in a sustainable location close to a range of shops catering to local residents with access to large a.ia ie amoro markoto.
+Within a 2km radius of the Site there is: • Aldi (5-minute walk) supermarkets which provide access to affordable and healthy food.

 What impact will the proposal have on?
-Impact Cert ainty Recommendation (to Access to healthy food + - N/A ? !
-Description of impact minimise or maximise impact) Aldi (4-minute drive) Asda - Goldthorpe (6-minute drive) This offers convenient choice and variety of supermarkets which provide affordable and healthy food.
-According to 'Which? - Cheapest Supermarkets 2024', the above lists represent 2 of the cheapest supermarket brands in the UK.
-Range of retail uses, including food stores and smaller affordable shops for social enterprises $\boxtimes$ N/A - no retail uses are being proposed as part of the scheme, therefore neutral impact.
-N/A Reducing over- concentration of fast food / unhealthy food outlets in a single area, in particular along school routes.(Refer to Hot Food Takeaways SPD and Planning Advice Note $\boxtimes$ N/A - no fast food or restaurant use units are being proposed as part of the scheme, therefore neutral impact.
-N/A Safeguarding loss of allotments, good agricultural land, gardens, or other growing land. $\boxtimes$ N/A - No allotments lost or proposed as part of the scheme, therefore neutral impact.
+Access to healthy food lmp act NI/A Certainty Description of impact Recommendation (to minimise or maximise Access to healthy lood + - N/A ? !
+Description of impact impact) One Stop Convenience Store (10-minute walk) Sainsburys Local (19-minute walk) The Pantry and Gawber Post Office (22-minute walk) Tesco Express (23-minute walk) This offers convenient choice and variety of supermarkets which provide affordable and healthy food.
+According to 'Which? - Cheapest Supermarkets 2024', the above lists represent 3 of the cheapest supermarket brands in the UK.
+Range of retail uses, including food stores and smaller affordable shops for social enterprises \boxtimes N/A - no retail uses are being proposed as part of the scheme, therefore neutral impact.
+N/A Reducing over- concentration of fast food / unhealthy food outlets in a single area, in particular along school routes.(Refer to Hot Food Takeaways SPD and Planning Advice Note \boxtimes N/A - no fast food or restaurant use units are being proposed as part of the scheme, therefore neutral impact.
+N/A

+What impact will the What impact will the proposal have on?
+Imp act Certainty Recommendation (to Access to healthy food + - N/A ? !
+Description of impact minimise or maximise impact) Safeguarding loss of allotments, good agricultural land, gardens, or other growing land.
+N/A - No allotments lost or proposed as part of the scheme, therefore neutral impact.
 N/A